 13. In your playing career who do you regard as your toughest opponent?

 14. Do you have injuries?
-How do you managed your injuries?
+How do you manage your injuries?

-15. Is the specs of the racket important to you?
+15. Are the specs of the racket important to you?
 What’s your favorite type of racket?
 String tension?

 16. What’s your advice for kids who wants to become a World and Olympic Champion like you?
 What do they need to do from the start?

 Hard work is a must.
 Discipline is also very important, but not only in training.
 You have to be disciplined not only in training aspects but also in terms of getting enough rest to recover for training, and control your diet and nutrition as well.
 Avoid deep fried food.

 17. You have been playing for a long time.
 What’s the motivation for you to keep on playing?
 What are your goals?

 Hopefully, I still can compete in the upcoming Asian Games this year.
 I would love to play at the Olympics 2020.
 It all depends on the Indonesia National Federation (PBSI) and the coaches.
 At the moment, it’s one step at a time.

 18. When do you plan to retire?
 And what’s your plan after retiring?
 Is coaching on your mind?

 At the moment, I still don’t know yet.
 I’m focusing on the present now.
 Still not thinking of my future plan for now.